rlivings39/cpp-practice/README.md

 * Top-down approach: The direct fallout of recursive formulation.
 If a solution can be formed by recursively using solutions to sub-problems, one can memoize solutions to the sub-problems
 * Bottom-up approach: We can try to solve the sub-problems first and then use their solutions to build-on and arrive at solutions to bigger problems.
 This can be tabular by iteratively generating solutions to bigger and bigger sub-problems.

+Strategy:

+1. Characterize structure of optimal solution
+2. Recursively compute optimal solution based on solutions to subproblems.
+3. Compute the value of an optimal solution (recurse and memoize or perform iteratively).
+Subproblems need to be computed first.
+4. Construct optimal solution from computed information (optional).
+E.g. construct longest subsequence rather than just the length

+Complexity of DP is `# subproblems X to solve each subproblem given that lookup is O(1)`

 ### Leetcode TODOs

 * [ ] Binary representation questions.
 I have no intuition here.
 * [ ] Do list reversal again
 * [ ] Iterative solutions for tree traversals?
 * [ ] Learn dynamic programming and moization
+* [ ] Make sure to write your base cases!!!